streamthoughts/jikkou/docs/content/en/docs/Providers/Kafka/Validations/_index.md

 linkTitle: "Validations"
 weight: 50
 description: >
-  Learn how to use the built-in validations provided by the extensions for Apache Kafka.
+  Learn how to use the built-in validations provided by the Extension Provider for Apache Kafka.
 ---

 Jikkou ships with the following built-in _validations_: